MDeseo/deep-learning-challenge/README.md

 A new Jupyter Notebook file was created and named AlphabetSoupCharity_Optimisation#.ipynb, with the "#" representing the file optimisation number.

 The preprocessing steps were repeated as in Step 1.
-The number of neurons in tehhidden layers were modifed as well as the number of hidden layers with the aim of achieving higher than 75% accuracy.
+The number of neurons in the hidden layers were modifed as well as the number of hidden layers with the aim of achieving higher than 75% accuracy.
+On the 3rd optimisation, the activation function of the input layer was changed from Relu to Tanh.

 The results were saved to an HDF5 file with the filename AlphabetSoupCharity_Optimisation#.h5.